Consumer Medicine Information

 Do not use Antroquoril to treat other conditions unless your doctor tells you.

-Your doctor has prescribed Antroquoril specially for you and your condition.
-If you use it for another condition, it may not
+Your doctor has prescribed Antroquoril especially for you and your condition.
+If you use it for another condition, it may

 Things to be careful of